-wouldn't let Tom Brady and the Tampa Bay Buccaneers cruise to a lopsided victory after the Buffalo Bills fell behind by 21 points at halftime on Sunday.
+wouldn't let Tom Brady and the Tampa Bay Buccaneers cruise to a lopsided victory after the Buffalo Bills fell behind by 21 points at halfdidn't show Buffalo's fight pulled away for a 38-10 win. on Sunday.
 Most had less at stake.